coderamen666/srd-v3.5-md/basic-rules-and-legal/combat-ii-movement-modifiers-and-special-actions.md

-When making a melee attack, you get a +2 flanking bonus if your opponent is threatened by a character or creature friendly to you on the opponent's opposite border or opposite corner.
+When making a melee attack, you get a +2 flanking bonus if your opponent is threatened by a character or creature friendly to you on the opponent’s opposite border or opposite corner.

-When in doubt about whether two friendly characters flank an opponent in the middle, trace an imaginary line between the two friendly characters' centers.
-If the line passes through opposite borders of the opponent's space (including corners of those borders), then the opponent is flanked.
+When in doubt about whether two friendly characters flank an opponent in the middle, trace an imaginary line between the two friendly characters’ centers.
+If the line passes through opposite borders of the opponent’s space (including corners of those borders), then the opponent is flanked.